roachhd/notepad/_posts/2014-11-10-play-nice-with-photoshop.md

 title: Play Nice With Photoshop
 description: "These are a list of common practices we've gathered for delivering design materials to improve the clarity of a PSD's when transferred from design to production."
 category: Design
-tags: [Docs, Design, Photoshop,Workflow, Tips n Tricks]
+tags: [Docs, Design, Photoshop, Workflow, Tips]
-comments: false
+comments: true
 share: true
 ---
 These are a list of common practices we've gathered for delivering design materials to improve the clarity of a PSD's when transferred from design to production.